Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-The two major laws that exist to ensure that anyone with a disability or anyone dealing with a health crisis is not discriminated against are the Americans with Disabilities Act (ADA) and the Family and Medical Leave Act (FMLA).
+The two major laws that exist to make sure that anyone with a disability or anyone dealing with a health crisis is not discriminated against are the Americans with Disabilities Act (ADA) and the Family and Medical Leave Act (FMLA).
 Listed below are the things you must know in order to understand and effectively deal with job discrimination.
-While the policies don't change daily, weekly, or even monthly, please be aware that laws and regulations do change and that you should visit the U.S. Equal Employment Opportunity Commission website and/or the U.S. Department of Labor website for up-to-date information.
+While the policies don't change daily, weekly, or even monthly, please be aware that laws and regulations do change and that you should visit the U.S. Equal Employment Opportunity Commission (EEOC) website and/or the U.S. Department of Labor website for up-to-date information.
 Talking with an attorney who is knowledgeable in the area of disability law can help to make sure the validity of an employee's suspected discrimination.

 Be sure you have a good understanding of what qualifies as discrimination or ADA violations and other terms and conditions of employment.

 Disability.
 Under the Definitions sec.12102. (section 3) of the ADA, disability concerning an individual is defined as: A physical or mental impairment that substantially limits one or more of the major life activities of such individual; A record of such an impairment; or being regarded as having such an impairment.

-The Americans with Disabilities Act presents many novel challenges for both an employee and employers.
+The ADA presents many challenges for both an employee and employers.

 It is important to understand before bringing a claim under the ADA act and other disability discrimination statutes that employees often may have to forego rights and benefits under other laws.
 The reason is because these other laws, such as Social Security Disability, require that an employee must be totally disabled.
 You cannot be totally disabled in order to qualify as a disabled person under the Americans with Disabilities Act.